Congregation Beth Israel (Asheville, North Carolina)

 Congregation Beth Israel (בית ישראל) is an independent, traditional egalitarian Jewish congregation and synagogue, located at 229 Murdock Avenue in Asheville, North Carolina, in the United States.
 Founded in 1899 as Bikur Cholim, it was an Orthodox breakaway from Asheville's existing synagogue.
-It hired its first full-time rabbi in 1909, opened a religious school in 1911, and acquired its first building, which burnt down in 1916, in 1913.
+It hired its first full-time rabbi in 1909, opened a religious school in 1911, and in 1913 it acquired its first building, which burnt down in 1916.

 The congregation completed its second building in 1924, affiliated with Conservative Judaism in 1949, and changed its name to Beth Israel in 1950.
 It completed construction of its current building in 1969, and renovated it in 2018.

 Robert Cabelli joined as rabbi in 2006, and was succeeded by Justin Goldstein in 2014.
 In 2021, the congregation hired Mitch Levine as rabbi.

 Early history

 Significant Jewish immigration to Asheville, North Carolina began in 1880, when the railroad link to Asheville was completed.
 The community founded Asheville's oldest synagogue, Beth HaTephila, as a "conservative" congregation in 1891.
 This was several decades before the formation the Conservative movement in Judaism, and conservative was generally used to mean a Jewish group that did not follow the Reform movement, and remained either Orthodox or close to it.
 Beth Israel almost immediately started adopting some Reform movement changes, such as using an organ during services.
 By 1899, some members of the Jewish community felt Beth HaTephila was not traditional enough, and eight of them founded Bikur Cholim as an Orthodox alternative.
 Bikur cholim is Hebrew for "visitation of the sick"; the name was used in recognition of the many people who came to Asheville to recuperate from tuberculosis.

 The congregation worshiped in a number of locations; for a period, weekly services were held in the Masonic Temple, while High Holiday services were held at the Church Street Odd Fellows Hall.
 Membership grew very slowly, and the congregation went through a series of rabbis whose terms were generally short.
 The congregation frequently had no rabbi at all, and High Holiday services were often led by lay members.
 Solomon Schechter came to Asheville in 1904 to assist in executing a merger of Beth HaTephila and Bikur Cholim, but the negotiations fell through.